patrickmineault/codebook/setup.md

 Many novices starting out in Python use one big monolithic Python environment.
 Every package is installed in that one environment.
 The problem is that this environment is not documented anywhere.
 Hence, if they need to move to another computer, or they need to recreate the environment from scratch several months later, they're in for several hours or days of frustration.

-The solution is to use a *virtual environment* to manage dependencies.
+The solution is to use a _virtual environment_ to manage dependencies.
 Each virtual environment specifies which versions of software and packages a project uses.
 The specs can be different for different projects, and each virtual environment can be easily swapped, created, duplicated or destroyed.
 You can use software like `conda`, `pipenv`, `poetry`, `venv`, `virtualenv`, `asdf` or `docker` - among others - to manage dependencies.
 Which one you prefer is a matter of personal taste and [countless internet feuds](https://twitter.com/patrickmineault/status/1429560804869873664?s=20).
 Here I present the `conda` workflow, which is particularly popular among data scientists and researchers.

 ### Conda

-Conda is the *de facto* standard package manager data science-centric Python. `conda` is both a package manager (something that installs package on your system) and a virtual environment manager (something that can swap out different combinations of packages and binaries - virtual environments - easily).
+Conda is the _de facto_ standard package manager for data science-centric Python. `conda` is both a package manager (something that installs package on your system) and a virtual environment manager (something that can swap out different combinations of packages and binaries - virtual environments - easily).

 [Once conda is installed](https://docs.conda.io/en/latest/miniconda.html) - for instance, through miniconda - you can create a new environment and activate it like so: